10 Best Herbal Essential Oils For Tonsillitis

 rosmarinus officinalis essential oil

-Rosmarinus officinalis, commonly known as rosemary, is a herb whose essential oil has been traditionally used for its antimicrobial and anti-inflammatory properties.
+Rosmarinus officinalis, commonly known as rosemary, is a medicinal herb whose essential oil has been traditionally used for its anti-inflammatory and antimicrobial properties.

-While rosemary essential oil may offer supportive relief, it should not replace medical treatment for bacterial tonsillitis.
+Despite its potential benefits, rosemary essential oil should not replace conventional medical treatments for tonsillitis.

 curcuma longa essential oil